Listen to this:

 Maruti Suzuki, Eicher, TVS, Exide have seen some dip in terms of Market Cap.

-Tools for Fundamental Analysis
+Tools for Fundamental Analysis of stocks

 StockEdge has been one of the best applications for undertaking Fundamental Analysis and getting a holistic view of the Indian market.